cpmolnar/Travel-Recommender/README.md

 # TravelRecommender
 Brief demonstration of modern Object-Oriented Programming concepts.
+The project allows users to search for travel destinations from a database using five pre-defined parameters: Name, Popularity, User Rating, Country, and Continent.
+The Search Similarity algorithm uses a Levenshtein distance algorithm to compute String similarity, and a simple Sigmoid regression algorithm to compute Integer and Decimal similarity.

-Concepts:
+I've covered the following Object-Oriented Concepts in this demonstration:
 - Abstraction
 - Generic typing
 - Interfaces